 During the Battle Beneath the Gods Eye in 43 AC, old Lord Merryweather joined the Lords Caswell and Peake in marching from the Reach to add their levies to King Maegor I Targaryen's host against Prince Aegon the Uncrowned.
 While Lords Merryweather and Caswell advanced against Aegon's host from the south, King Maegor quickly killed his young nephew and the battle turned into a rout.
 Old Lord Merryweather was later killed the following year by the outlawed Warrior's Sons who remained loyal to Ser Joffrey Doggett.

-When the Dance of the Dragons began, Lord Merryweather was among the lords at court loyal to Princess Rhaenyra Targaryen and imprisoned for his loyalties.
+When the Dance of the Dragons began in 129 AC, Lord Merryweather was among the lords at court loyal to Princess Rhaenyra Targaryen, for which he was imprisoned.
 Lord Merryweather was brought before the King's Justice and beheaded for refusing to bend the knee to King Aegon II Targaryen.
 Lord Ormund Hightower then led the siege of Longtable.
 When Lady Merryweather yielded the castle, Lord Hightower did her no harm, but stripped Longtable of its wealth and food before marching to Bitterbridge.
-Later during the First Battle of Tumbleton, levies from Longtable joined the blacks' host to fortify Tumbleton against the Hightowers.
+Later during the First Battle of Tumbleton, levies from Longtable joined the blacks's host to fortify Tumbleton against the Hightowers.

 After Lord Tywin Lannister resigned as Hand of the King, King Aerys II Targaryen raised Lord Owen Merryweather to the office.
 Owen was known as "the Horn-of-Plenty Hand" for his sigil.
 When tensions grew between Aerys and his heir, Prince Rhaegar Targaryen, it fell to Lord Owen and Grand Maester Pycelle to keep the peace between their supporters.
 Aerys II later stripped the Merryweathers of their lands and exiled Lord Owen in 282 AC for his failures as Hand to prevent Robert's Rebellion.